theodi/training-web/Procurement/Guide/index.md

 ***
 <br />

-<a name="How-to-embed-open-data-when-procuring-through-framework-contracts"></a>### How to embed open data when procuring through framework contracts
+## <a id="How-to-embed-open-data-when-procuring-through-framework-contracts"></a> Procuring through framework contracts and G-Cloud

 If you have a choice between running your own procurement or using a framework contract, you should consider your open data needs and how well those will be met by the different approaches.
 Open data requirements may or may not have been built into the standard terms and conditions within framework contracts.